MaximumPigs/MaximumPigs.github.io/_posts/2023-12-25-my-first-blog-post.md

 In addition to context and concepts, I spend a lot of time on threat detection.
 As an enthusiast of threat hunting and detection engineering, I'm also likely to write posts on:

 - [ ] TTPs vs IOCs.
-- [ ] Detection Engineering and where to start.
+- [ ] Detection Engineering and how to begin.
 - [ ] Hunt queries vs Detection queries.
-- [ ] Analysis and Hunt Techniques - where to start when you're unsure.
+- [ ] Analysis and Hunt Techniques - where to start when you don't know where to start.

 I've only ever given presentations in person, typically in front of a whiteboard that ends up looking like a child's crayon drawing on the kitchen wall.
 I hope to start a YouTube channel at some point but need to find the right technology to effectively transfer my thoughts to the screen.